XertroV/dart_functional_data/functional_data2/README.md

-# functional_data
+# functional_data2

 Simple and non-intrusive code generator for boilerplate of data types.
 The package generates a simple mixin with `operator==`, `hashCode`, `copyWith`, `toString`, as well as lenses.

 ## Boiler plate